DECA

 Performance indicators (competencies) for competitive events are used to define the parameters of the written exam and other activities that are part of the overall competition.
 These performance indicators are the basis of events for DECA ICDC.

-These lists were compiled by MBA Research and represent its efforts to support all DECA competitive events within the overall framework of the Business Administration Curriculum Framework.
-Individual indicators are based on a review of prior research and on extensive review of available online and print literature – both from industry and education.
+Performance indicator lists are compiled by MBA Research and represent its efforts to support all DECA competitive events within the overall structure of the MBA Research Business Administration Curriculum Framework.
+Individual indicators, which are based on primary research efforts as well as ongoing secondary research, are continually validated by industry professionals.
+These performance indicators represent the knowledge and skills needed for success in the workplace.

 NOTE: Test items from the BA core are included in all exams.